75lb/renamer-index-dir/README.md

 # renamer-index-dir

+This is a [renamer](https://github.com/75lb/renamer) replace chain plugin - see [this tutorial](https://github.com/75lb/renamer/wiki/How-to-use-replace-chain-plugins) to learn how to use renamer plugins.

-Replaces the `{{index}}` token like the built-in renamer behaviour but resets the counter for each folder visited.
+Replaces the `{{index}}` token (like the [built-in renamer behaviour](https://github.com/75lb/renamer/wiki/Examples#index-token-examples)) but resets the counter for each folder visited.

-_In the example below, Windows users should use double instead of single quotes._
+_In the example below, Windows users should use double instead of single quotes._ Remove the `--dry-run` flag to rename the files on disk.

 ```
 $ npm install -g renamer renamer-index-dir